Ratnachal Express

-Ratnachal Express (Train No: 12717/12718) is a daily Superfast Intercity Express train that runs between Vijayawada Junction and Visakhapatnam Junction in Andhra Pradesh.
-This train belongs to Vijayawada Division of South Central Railway Zone.
+The 12717 / 12718 Ratnachal Express is a daily superfast intercity express train that runs between Vijayawada Junction and Visakhapatnam Junction in Andhra Pradesh.
+This train belongs to Vijayawada Division of South Coast Railway zone.

 Halting stations

 The Ratnachal Express covers the distance of 349 km in 6 hours as 12717 Ratnachal Express averaging 59 km/h.
 As it runs above 55 km/h, it has superfast surcharge.

 This train halts at Nuzvid, Eluru, Tadepalligudem, Nidadavolu, Rajahmundry, Anaparti, Samalkot, Annavaram, Tuni, Anakapalli, Duvvada.